devglrd/express-api-with-react-front/README.md

 # express-api-with-react-front

-This is a express RESR api for author and post
+This is a express REST api for author and post

 Express - MongoDB for the back-end